sidmittal32/pdf-chat/README.md

 3. **Q&A Engine**:
    - Parses document content and uses the AI model for answering user queries.
 4. **Document Parsing**:
-   - Processes PDF files to extract structured data.
+   - Processes PDF files to extract structured text.
+   - Reads Excel files, converting sheets into text for AI analysis.

 ---